flows-network/hackernews-alert/README.md

 ### 2 Configure the bot to access your Slack

+After that, the flows.network will direct you to configure the SaaS integration required by your flow.

 Next, you will tell the bot which Slack channel you want your alert messages to be sent to.

 *slack_channel